Kabhilans/us-economic-trends-and-forecast-2029/README.md

 # American Economic Future 2029 – Power BI Dashboard

+# This dashboard analyzes U.S. economic and environmental indicators to evaluate long-term sustainability risks and predict future conditions for 2029.

 ## Overview

 This project analyzes key U.S. economic indicators from 2017–2025 and builds a predictive view of the country’s financial outlook for 2029 using data visualization and business intelligence techniques.